-On October 27, the Ironhorse Sanitation District Board of Directors passed a resolution to move forward with a sprawl development proposal that threatens open space and increases the risks of negative climate impacts for Jersey Island, located in eastern Contra Costa County.
-The development team is currently meeting with regulatory agencies, the County, and other project stakeholders to gain necessary approvals before deciding on the next steps in February 2022.
+On February 15th, the Ironhouse Sanitary District received an update from the development team, Montezuma Water, on the new use proposal for Jersey Island.
+This is the first update provided to the Board since they passed a resolution on October 27th to move forward with plans for a sprawling development that threatens open space and increases the risks of negative climate impacts for Jersey Island—an undeveloped island located in eastern Contra Costa County.
+The development team is continuing to meet with regulatory agencies, the City of Oakley, and other project stakeholders to gain necessary approvals before reporting back to the Board of Directors at their April 15th meeting.

 Jersey Island’s largely undeveloped natural lands and its location adjacent to the Big Break Regional Shoreline have made it a haven for many of the Bay Area’s native avian and aquatic species.
 The current development proposal essentially asks for the conversion of open space and agricultural lands to build hundreds of single-family homes interconnected with tourist destinations (including an exotic wildlife park, waterpark, and other tourist attractions) that would require extending the county’s Urban Limit Line, conversion of vital agricultural lands, and extensive infrastructure development that will be under threat as sea levels rise.

-You can help us stop this project in its tracks by signing our petition that urges the Contra Costa County Board of Supervisors to firmly deny an extension of the Urban Limit Line and prohibit inappropriate sprawl development, and instead, enhance Jersey Island with much-needed park, recreation, and habitat conservation initiatives.
+You can help us stop this project in its tracks by signing our petition to urge project stakeholders to firmly deny extension of the Urban Limit Line and prohibit inappropriate sprawl development, and instead, enhance Jersey Island with much-needed park, recreation, and habitat conservation initiatives.

 Click here to view the full petition.